Relationship between productivity, salaries and competitiveness for sustainable economic development

 Competitive advantages in national and international markets

-These advantages facilitate expansion into new markets, attract investment, and generate skilled employment, strengthening the economy.
+These advantages facilitate expansion into new markets, attracting investments and generating qualified employment, strengthening the economy.

-Thus, productivity is a key element for competing and thriving in a globalized and constantly changing economic environment.
+Thus, productivity is a key element to compete and prosper in a globalized and constantly changing economic environment.

-The productivity It is essential for boosting economic development, as it allows for increased production with the same resources.
-This generates higher incomes and improves social well-being.
+The productivity it is essential to promote economic development, since it allows increasing production with the same resources.
+This generates greater income and improves social well-being.

-An increase in productivity facilitates the creation of quality jobs, GDP growth, and the improvement of essential public services, key elements for sustainable progress.
+An increase in productivity facilitates the creation of quality employment, GDP growth and the improvement of essential public services, key elements for sustainable progress.

 Technological development and continuous training are fundamental drivers that increase productivity and, therefore, promote inclusive and sustained economic growth.